Rossliu/eiffel/snippets/ETF-chess-challenge/README.md

 In the starter project, the king moves on the board but not the bishop to give you some idea of the basic design.
 The deferred class MOVE* has a template pattern for moving different pieces on the board and also specifies deferred routines for undo and redo.
 Different pieces effect `directions` differently, to make use of polymorphism and dynamic binding.

-You will need to edit at least the foillowing:
+You will need to edit at least the following:

 * BOARD
 * MOVE_BISHOP